-- 2. Remove the tailpipe, by pulling it out of the muffler, and then remove the gasket. - 3.
-Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.
+- 2. Remove the tailpipe by pulling it out of the muffler, and then remove the gasket. - Tap the tailpipe lightly, and then use a wire brush to remove any carbon deposits from the spark arrester portion of the tailpipe and inside of the tailpipe housing.

-- 1. Tailpipe

-- 2. Spark arrester

-- 3. Gasket

-- 4. Install the gasket, and then insert the tailpipe into the muffler and align the bolt holes.

-- 5. Install the bolts and tighten them to the specified torque.
+- 1. Tailpipe - 2.
+Spark arrester - 3.
+Gasket - Check the gasket for damage, and replace it if necessary. - 5.
+Install the gasket, and then insert the tailpipe into the muffler and align the bolt holes. - 6.
+Install the bolts and tighten them to the specified torque.